 This paper sets out to provide a broad introduction to the field of social and cultural anthropology, covering both the organization of society, and the relationship between society, culture and environment.
 The emphasis is primarily on theory and method: thus the course focuses on the sorts of questions anthropologists ask, and how they go about answering them.
 Such issues can only be tackled by reference to ethnography - the detailed description of actual social relationships in the world.
 However, the main aim is to help students towards an ability to think anthropologically; since styles of anthropological thought have varied over the last century and a half, some awareness is required of the history of the discipline.
-The course is taught through a series of 16 lectures and 8 tutorials; students should also make use in their own time of the ethnographic films in the ISCA Video Library (housed at the Pitt Rivers Museum).
-Catalogues are available in the Tylor and Balfour Libraries.
-The Video Library also contains copies of the Central Television Series, "Strangers Abroad", detailing the life and work of Baldwin Spencer, Rivers, Boas, Mead, Malinowski, and Evans-Pritchard, which may prove useful in giving an overview of the history of the discipline.
+The course is taught through a series of 16 lectures and 5 tutorials (with 3 tutorials in Human Geography).